AnastasMIPT/Language/README.md

 # My own programming language and compiler for it.

+This repository contains a compiler for my own c-like programming language.
+My language:
+* Turing-complete
+* Supports loops and conditions
+* Supports functions and recursion.
+The [master](https://github.com/AnastasMIPT/Language/tree/master) branch contains the first version of my language interpreter, implemented using my stack [processor and assembler](https://github.com/AnastasMIPT/Kompil) I wrote.
+The current branch contains the latest version of my compiler which compiles a program written in my language into an executable elf file on the x86 architecture.

 ## The first stage: building a tree according to the program
 Here is an example program on my language: